Paul commended us to observe Sabbath

-Answer: Yes, Paul has commended us to observe the Sabbath, because the Sabbath Commandment is a part of the Covenant of YHVH (see Exo 20:8-11) and as such it is a sign between Him and His children (see also Exo 31:13).
-We read his commendation in a verse that can be unlikely heard in the churches today,
+Answer: Yes, Shaul (Paul) has commended us to observe the Sabbath, because the Sabbath Commandment is a part of the Covenant of YHVH (see Exo 20:8-11) and as such it is a sign between Him and His children (see also Exo 31:13).
+We read his commendation in a verse that is unlikely to be read in the churches today,

-In KJV it is not clear that Paul is talking about the Sabbath rest, but for his readers it was crystal clear: the Sabbath of YHVH.
-(Read more)
+In KJV translation it is not clear that Paul is talking about the Commandment in the Covenant of the Creator regarding the observing the Sabbath rest, but for his readers back then it was crystal clear: the apostle indeed commended the believers in Yeshua to observe the Sabbath of YHVH and His Torah.

 But we should not observe the Sabbath of YHVH because Paul has told us: that would be a wrong reason for obedience.
 But because YHVH Elohim has told us.
 And His words must be good enough for us.